assadyousuf/HealthAgent/README.md

+# Hosted Number You Can Call
+1 (855) 972 9720

+Note: This is a twillio free account with limited amount of calls.
+If you run into any issues let me know and I can check in on it

 # AssortHealth Agent

 This project is a FastAPI-based voice agent that integrates with Twilio to handle WebSocket connections and provide real-time communication for patient intake.